Yoti Identity Verification within the UK Digital Identity and Attribute Trust Framework (UKDIATF)

 Objection rights

-There are unlikely to be any circumstances when this right applies to Yoti Identity Verification service personal information.
-If you want to contact us about your objection rights, please email: privacy@yoti.com
+In certain circumstances you are entitled to object to Yoti processing your personal information.
+There are unlikely to be any circumstances when this right applies howevero if you want to contact us about your objection rights, please email: privacy@yoti.com.

 Restriction rights